dotnet/csharplang/spec/expressions.md

 -   C is the type within which the best method is declared as an extension method.

-Using C as a target, the method call is then processed as a static method invocation (§12.6.6). \[*Note*: Unlike an instance method invocation, no exception is thrown when *expr* evaluates to a null reference.
+Using C as a target, the method call is then processed as a static method invocation (§12.6.6).

+> [!NOTE]
+> Unlike an instance method invocation, no exception is thrown when *expr* evaluates to a null reference.
 Instead, this null value is passed to the extension method as it would be via a regular static method invocation.
-It is up to the extension method implementation to decide how to respond to such a call. *end note*\]
+It is up to the extension method implementation to decide how to respond to such a call.

 The preceding rules mean that instance methods take precedence over extension methods, that extension methods available in inner namespace declarations take precedence over extension methods available in outer namespace declarations, and that extension methods declared directly in a namespace take precedence over extension methods imported into that same namespace with a using namespace directive. \[*Example*: